 - Preemptively agree on how to handle disagreements.

 Your contracts can only do their job if they accurately reflect your situation and intentions.
-If you use a free contract template that you found online or got from a friend or another business to save money, you end up in agreements that may not fulfill their purpose, placing your business at risk for costly disputes.
+If you use a free contract template that you found online or got from a friend or another business to save money, you end up in agreements that may not fulfill their purpose or worse, harm you because you have clauses you don’t fully understand that the other party can take advantage of, placing your business at risk for costly disputes.
 You may save money now only to be forced to spend a lot more later.

 Questions to Ask Yourself Before Downloading a Free Contract